 See you there!

-I’ve been a studio potter since 2010 and ceramics studio technician at a community studio since 2015.
+I've been a studio potter since 2010 and was the ceramics studio technician at a community studio from 2015-2021.

-I believe that all ceramic artists could benefit from exploring the chemistry of their clay and glazes, even at a very basic level.
-I strive to take complex subjects and make them applicable and understandable to even the most “right-brained” of ceramic artists.
-Please join me on the glaze journey!
+I believe that all ceramic artists can benefit from exploring the chemistry of their clay and glazes, even at a very basic level.
+If you're looking for someone to take complex subjects and explain them in a way that's easy to understand, even for the most right-brained creatives, you've come to the right place!